apache/pekko/akka-docs/src/main/paradox/stream/operators/StreamConverters/asOutputStream.md

 @@@

 ## Example
-Here is an example of a @apidoc[Source] that materializes into a @javadoc[java.io.OutputStream](java.io.OutputStream), and is connected to a Sink which concatenates the incoming @apidoc[akka.util.ByteString]s
+Here is an example of a @apidoc[Source] that materializes into a @javadoc[java.io.OutputStream](java.io.OutputStream), and is connected to a Sink which concatenates the incoming @apidoc[util.ByteString]s

 Scala
 :   @@snip [ToFromJavaIOStreams.scala](/akka-docs/src/test/scala/docs/stream/operators/converters/ToFromJavaIOStreams.scala) { #asJavaOutputStream }